1982 Commonwealth Games

 The 1982 Commonwealth Games were held in Brisbane, Australia, from 30 September to 9 October 1982.
 The Opening Ceremony was held at the QEII Stadium (named after Elizabeth II), in the Brisbane suburb of Nathan.
 The QEII Stadium was also the athletics and archery events venue.
 Other events were held at the purpose-built Sleeman Sports Complex in Chandler.

 The Chairman of the 1982 Commonwealth Games was Sir Edward Williams.

-The 1982 Commonwealth Games Logo was designed by Hugh Edwards, who was the winner of a nationwide competition held in 1978.
+The 1982 Commonwealth Games Logo was designed by Hugh Edwards.
 The symbol is derived from the form of a bounding kangaroo.
-The three bands, forming stylized A's (for Australia), are in colours which are common to flags of many Commonwealth countries.
+The three bands, forming stylized A's (for Australia), and is in colours which are common to flags of many Commonwealth countries.

-The mascot for the games was a cartoon kangaroo called Matilda.
-A 13-metre-high (42.65 feet) mechanical kangaroo travelled around the stadium and winked at the crowd.
+The mascot for the games was also designed by Hugh Edwards and is a caricature of a kangaroo was named Matilda.
+A 13 m mechanical kangaroo travelled around the stadium and winked at the crowd.

-The games were officially opened by The Duke of Edinburgh and closed by Elizabeth II.
+The event was officially opened by The Duke of Edinburgh and closed by Elizabeth II.

 Host selection

 Bidding for the XII Commonwealth Games was held in Montreal, Canada, at the 1976 Montreal Summer Olympics.
 Lagos, Brisbane, Kuala Lumpur, and Birmingham were the bidding cities.
-On 14 July 1976, it was announced that Brisbane had won the rights to stage the Games after the other candidate cities withdrew bids earlier that year.
+On 14 July 1976, it was announced that Brisbane had won the rights to stage the Games after the other candidate cities withdrew bids.
 Sixteen years after the Brisbane Games, Kuala Lumpur hosted the 1998 Commonwealth Games, while Birmingham hosted the 2022 Commonwealth Games.

-Brisbane was awarded the Games by default after being the only Candidate City left at the bid election after Birmingham reversed its decision to submit an application.
-Nigeria's boycott of the Montreal Summer Olympics made Lagos' bid lobbying impractical.
-The Montreal Summer Olympics were plagued with cost overruns, and bidding on a sports festival anywhere in the world was not good politically.
+Brisbane was awarded the Games by default after being the only candidate city left at the bid election after Birmingham reversed its decision to submit an application.
+Nigeria's boycott of the 1976 Summer Olympics in Montreal made Lagos' bid lobbying impractical.
+The 1976 Summer Olympics in Montreal were plagued with cost overruns, and bidding on a sports festival anywhere in the world was not good politically.

 Participating teams

 Forty-six Commonwealth nations and territories took part in the 1982 Commonwealth Games.
 A total of 1,583 athletes and 571 officials participated in the event.
-The Griffith University student dormitories in Gold Coast was used as an athletes' village.
+The Griffith University student dormitories in the adjoining Nathan Campus were used as athletes' villages.